 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your master’s in English and creative writing at SNHU include:

-While a master’s from our creative writing graduate program in poetry is valuable in and of itself, it can also be of benefit for many professional paths.
-You can explore careers in creative writing, advertising, journalism, publishing and copywriting, as well as teaching.
+While a master's from our creative writing graduate program in poetry is valuable in and of itself, it can also be of benefit for many professional paths.
+You can explore careers in creative writing, advertising, journalism, publishing and copywriting.
+According to the U.S. Bureau of Labor Statistics, employment of writers and authors is expected to grow by 8% through 2026.*

 The creative writing graduate program exposes you to powerful examples of compelling poetry and provides you with an outlet to experiment and refine your skills.
 Courses are taught by instructors and writers with deep insight into the field.